danaggray/datasciencecoursera/getting_and_cleaning_data/README.md

 Codebook.md : a brief description of the data set,  variables, and data transformations

 run_analysis.R : an r script to process raw data (file:) in the working directory and return a tidy data set.
-Per these instructions-
+Per these instructions -

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.